FlaviusAB/topNews/README.md

 # topNews

-For now - Displaying news headlines from API to recyclerView, work in progress
+Displaying news headlines from API to recyclerView